Colombo-Manuel/starter-hugo-research-group/content/research_themes/COP/index.md

 external_link: ''

 ---
 Understanding from small to large scale processes controlling the distribution and cycling of trace elements (TEs) and organic carbon (OC) in coastal environments and the open ocean is a primary endeavor of the geoscience community.
-This require a wide array of integrated knowledge, spanning from geochemistry, biology / microbiology and modelling, to unravel the complexity of the marine environment.
+This require a wide array of integrated knowledge, spanning from geochemistry, biology / microbiology and modelling, to unravel the complexity of freshwater, coastal and marine environments.

 <!--more-->
 **Some of the work collaborators and myself have been tackling include:**